microsoft/azure-pipelines-tasks/docs/authoring/servertaskauthoring.md

     - CertificateString: -  Certificate that can be used to encrypt the message.
 This input is optional.
     - SignaturePropertyKey: - Key of the service bus message properties in which the signed payload should be kept.
 Default is signature.

     **Cancel**:  This section specifies what should happen when the task is canceled.
 Here also you can define the endpoint on which message should be sent on cancelation, the message body/properties that should be sent etc. All the properties that we support in execute section are supported.
-This is an optional section and if you dont specify this section, then VSTS/TFS will not send you cancelation request but will cancel the task in its layer.
+This is an optional section and if you dont specify this section, then Azure Pipelines/TFS will not send you cancelation request but will cancel the task in its layer.

     **Events:** It  supports the same set of events as specified above in the http task section.